-This seems to be the motive also of typewriting several pages in the so-called summing up with regard to the genesis and growth of the Khilafat movement, when there was hardly a line in the evidence relating to this which needed summing up.
-In other words, the judge has not been con-tent with judging the accused, but has concerved, and in his estimation carried out the ambition of judging the Khilafat movement and in fact the 1,300 year-old institution of Khilafat itself!
-It was, of course, inevit. able in the case of a Turkophobe-in spite of all his attempts at appearing impartial, and of his expressing cheap pitiful sympathy" with the Turks that he should include in these sweeping judgments based on no evidence adduced before him, and entirely left unreferred to by the prosecuto the Khilafat which had gone on for four Centuries unquestioned by Arab or Ajam, Turk or Tajeck, and which his own Government nad duly impressed upon Tipu Sultan when Napoleon's eastward march was the menace of the moment and again during the Mutiny when Turkey's allies of the Crimes were hardpressed by the Sepoys in India itselt.
-It was not the summing up of the evidence or the charge to jury that the Civilian Judge was typing during the leisure afforded by the Devali Holidays, but a work of art which he was perfecting with a view to furnish Government with ready made propaganda for its Directors of Mis-Information and to prepare Isborious groundwork for and to prepare laborious ground-work for leader-writers of English and Anglo-Indian and some "Moderate" Indian Newspapers.
+This seems to be the motive also of typewriting several pages in the so-called summing up with regard to the genesis and growth of the Khisafat movement, when there was hardly a line in the evidence relating to this which needed summing up.
+In other words, the judge has not been content with judging the accused, but has conceived, and in his estimation carried out the ambition of judging the Khilafat movement and in fact the 1,300 year-old institution of Khilafat itself!
+It was, of course, inevit. able in the case of a Turkophobe-in spite of all his attempts at appearing impartial, and of his expressing cheap pitiful sympathy' with the Turks that he should include in these sweeping judgments based on no evidence adduced before him, and entirely left unreferred to by the prosecution, "the doubtful Ottoman claims" to the Khilafat which had gone on for four Centuries unquestioned by Arab or Ajam, Turk or Tajeek, and which his own Government and duly impressed upon Tipu Sultan when Napoleon's eastward march was the menace of the moment and again during the Muting when Turkey's allies of the Crimes were hardpressed by the Sepoys in India itselt.
+It was not the summing up of the evidence or the charge to jury that the Civilian Judge was typing during the leisure afforded by the Devali Holidays, but a work of art which he was perfecting with a view to furnish Government with ready made propaganda for its Directors of Mis-Information and to prepare laborious ground-work for leader-writers of English and Anglo-Indian and some "Moderate" Indian Newspapers.

-It is this which compels me to expose these dangerous and unsound doctrines," and it Kennedy's motive for himself pronouncing dangerous and unsound doctrines," and it becomes a religious duty to do so, because though modesty compels him to disclaim for the word of God and the example and precept of tee Prophet, the consensus or Ijmo of the Ummat or community, and the strictly logical Analogy of Geyes the Fugaha or juris consults of the Islam, the Fugaha or juris consults of the Islam, the Judicial Commissioner of Sind substitutes a Civilian Scripture and a new Gospel of Itlam according to Judge Kennedy."
+It is this which compels me to expose these Kennedy's motive for himself pronouncing dangerous and unsound doctrines," and it becomes a religious duty to do so, because though modesty compels him to disclaim for the word of God and the example and strictly logical Analogy of Geyes . the Fugaha or juris consults of the Islam, Judicial Commissioner of Sind substitutes a Civilian Scripture and a new Gospel of Itlam according to Judge Kennedy."
 "And woe betide them that write the scripture with their own hands and then say it is from God"!

-Shortly after we had been committed to take our trial at the Sessions, the papers hai published that Mr. Ross Alston, that epitome of all legal lore, was coming to take up the Crown brief, and that he was to be ssisted by an expert in Islamic theology.
+Shortly after we had been committed to take our trial at the Sessions, the papers has published that Mr. Ross Alston, that epitome of all legal lore, was coming to take up the Crown brief, and that he was to be assisted by an expert in Islamic theology.
 We were ready to meet this divine who could support the Devil, but he did not appear on the scene, and kind enquiries from the Advocate-General of the United Provinces elicited no further information.
-But perhaps like so much belated evidence in a trial in which the Magistrate and Judge alone were not belated, but only too previous, the Alim Turned up too late to be a witness in the case, and was therefore utilised by the Judge in his summing up of non-existent evidence?
+But perhaps like so much belated evidence in a trial in which the Magistrate and Judge alono were not belated, but only too previous, the Alim Turned up too late to be a witness in the case, and was therefore utilised by the Judge in his summing up of non-existent evidence?